UmamiAppearance/JSLiveExamples/README.md

 <script src="https://cdn.jsdelivr.net/npm/js-live-examples@latest/dist/js-live-examples.iife.min.js"></script>
 ```

-### Creating an Example
+### Creating a Live Example
-After importing the templates can be used inside of the HTML.
-A Basic example may look like this:
+After [importing](#importing) the templates can be used inside of the HTML, a Basic example may look like this:

 ```html
 <template class="live-example">